cloudoperators/documentation/architecture-decision-records/0_template.md

 ## Related Decision Records

-Reference related ADRs here if any.
+Reference related or superseded ADRs here if any.

 ## Decision Drivers